So you’re at the point in your pottery journey where your creations are good enough to sell. Great – what now?

 Clean things up

 Taking a moment to clean up an item might seem like something everyone would do naturally, but that’s not really the case.
 That said, fingerprints, crud, or dust can be unsightly in photos.
 Cleaning helps remove them.

 You’ll be surprised how ambient window lighting can improve your product photos.
 The soft, natural light will reduce harsh shadows and breathe some life into the object.

 Also, turn off any indoor lights that may give a yellow cast to your image.
 It is possible to mimic window light using a single, diffused source of light.

 A white card or reflector will tone things up

-Taking pictures under a single source of diffused light creates a soft shadow to one side of the subject.
+Taking pictures under a single source of diffused light creates a soft shadow on one side of the subject.
 To brighten up dark areas, place a reflector or white card on the shaded side of the image.
 It will help bounce light back into the shadows, making your lighting more uniform.